anzbert/rusty_link/README.md

 ## Credits

 Thanks to Magnus Herold for [his implementation](https://crates.io/crates/ableton-link).
-I made this library to learn about FFI in Rust and I started it as a fork of his.
+I made this library to learn about FFI in Rust and I started it as a fork of his, but then pivotted to using the offical C wrapper by Ableton.

 Some code for splitting closures has been borrowed from [ffi_helpers](https://crates.io/crates/ffi_helpers) with altered functionality.
 Thanks to Michael F Bryan for his work.
 [Pull request](https://github.com/Michael-F-Bryan/ffi_helpers/pull/8) to ffi_helpers pending...

-## Links

-For anyone interested, I also started making a multi-platform Ableton Link wrapper for Flutter, called [f_link](https://pub.dev/packages/f_link).